LLnCSoftware/mserve/README.md

 See: [Interprocess Communication 101](https://code.kx.com/q4m3/1_Q_Shock_and_Awe/#119-interprocess-communication-101)

+Also for more details about **Secure Invocation** see: "Understanding secure_invocation.q" in examples/04dispatch/04dispatch.md.

 **Servant** An instance of your api server managed my mserve.
 When used by itself "servant" might refer to either a "servant process" (an running instance of your api), or a "servant host" (the machine an instance of your api is running on).